iscc/foundation/docs/support.md

 ## Donations

 Individual or regular financial contributions or donations are welcome.
 They support the development and communication of the **ISCC Standard**.
-You might be able to deduct your donation from the tax.
-Please contact us if you have any questions regarding tax deductions.
+Contact us if you need a donation receipt.
+Please send your donations to:

+**ISCC Foundation**
+Boerhaavelaan 99
+NL 2334 EG Leiden
+**IBAN:** NL70 INGB 0007 1395 12

 ## Endorsements